gorenburg/ng-i18n-tools/readme.md

 Working with Angular translations might be a pain especially with syncing locales & managing the files in general.
 Each locale might be a huge file with hundreds (or thousands?) of locale strings.
 This library is trying to help developers and translators to manage the locales with ease with 3 simple tools: sync, split, merge.

-**This tool currently supports only `json` translations format and there is no plans of supporting other types of files.**
+**This tool currently supports only `json` translations format and there are no plans of supporting other types of files.**

-## Prerequsities
+## Prerequisites

 Use `@@appComponentHelloTitle`-like id keys with all your localization - this will allow you to manage locale keys with ease and use this page to maintain them quickly.

 ## sync

-Sync method synchronizes default locale with other locales you have specified in the `angular.json` file.
+Sync method synchronizes the default locale with other locales you have specified in the `angular.json` file.
 For example, you wrote the component and added translation keys to it.
-Now, instead of opening each translation file you just run Angular command to extract default locale (`ng extract-i18n --format json`) and then you run `npm run sync` to add new key strings to all the locale files you have.
+Now, instead of opening each translation file you just run the Angular command to extract the default locale (`ng extract-i18n --format json`) and then you run `npm run sync` to add new key strings to all the locale files you have.
 New keys would be added empty at the end of the file.

 ### Options